Manzanar: Camp layout and facilities

-Jeanne Wakatsuki Houston, a Manzanar survivor, described the living conditions in her book: “After dinner we were taken to Block 16, a cluster of fifteen barracks that had just been finished a day or so earlier—although finished was hardly a word for it.
+Jeanne Wakatsuki Houston, a Manzanar survivor, described the living conditions in her book: "After dinner we were taken to Block 16, a cluster of fifteen barracks that had just been finished a day or so earlier—although finished was hardly a word for it.
 The shacks were built of pine planking covered with tarpaper.
 They sat on concrete footings, with about two feet of open space between the floorboards and the ground.
 Gaps showed between the planks, and as the weeks passed and the green wood dried out, the gaps widened.
-Knotholes gaped in the uncovered floor.”
-(Farewell to Manzanar pg.
-18) In the book, she goes on to explain the size and layout of the barracks.
+Knotholes gaped in the uncovered floor."
+In the book, she goes on to explain the size and layout of the barracks.
 They were divided into six units that were sixteen long by twenty feet wide, and a single light bulb hung from the ceiling.
 They had an oil stove for heat as well as two army blankets each, some mattress covers and steel army cots.

 These apartments consisted of partitions with no ceilings, eliminating any chance of privacy.
 Lack of privacy was a major problem, especially since the camp had communal men's and women's latrines.
 Former Manzanar inmate Rosie Kakuuchi said that the communal facilities were "[o]ne of the hardest things to endure", adding that neither the latrines nor showers had partitions or stalls.

 Each residential block also had a communal mess hall (large enough to serve 300 people at one time), a laundry room, a recreation hall, an ironing room, and a heating oil storage tank, although Block 33 lacked a recreation hall.
-In addition to the residential blocks, Manzanar had 34 additional blocks that had staff housing, camp administration offices, two warehouses, a garage, a camp hospital, and 24 firebreaks.
+In addition to the residential blocks, Manzanar had 34 blocks that had staff housing, camp administration offices, two warehouses, a garage, a camp hospital, and 24 firebreaks.

 The camp had school facilities, a high-school auditorium (that was also used as a theatre), staff housing, chicken and hog farms, churches, a cemetery, a post office, a hospital, an orphanage, two community latrines, an outdoor theater, and other necessary amenities that one would expect to find in most American cities.
 Some of the facilities were not built until after the camp had been operating for a while.
 The camp perimeter had eight watchtowers manned by armed military police, and it was enclosed by five-strand barbed wire.
 There were sentry posts at the main entrance.
 Many of the camp administration staff lived inside the fence at the camp, though the military police lived outside the fence.